top of page

 • Incredibly rare

-Scottish gold is one of the rarest naturally occurring precious metals in the world.
-Most people will never see it — fewer still will ever work with it.
+Scottish gold is among the rarest naturally occurring precious metals in the world.
+Most people will never see it, fewer still will ever work with it.
 What we find is measured in grams, not kilos.
-Every fleck is the result of hours spent knee-deep in cold water, reading the river, understanding its moods, its movements, and where it’s chosen to hide its treasure.
+Each fleck represents hours spent knee-deep in cold water, reading the river: its currents, its gravel bars, and the quiet places where it chooses to hide its treasure.

-Unlike industrial mining, which scars landscapes and pollutes waterways, our method leaves no trace.
-There are no chemicals, no machines, no damage.
-Just a pan, a shovel, a pair of trained eyes, and the rhythm of the river.
+Unlike industrial mining, which scars landscapes and pollutes waterways, our method leaves almost no trace.
+There are no chemicals, no machines, no disturbance to the river beyond the handful of gravel passing through the pan.